 - HCPC Registered

-I specialise in treating adolescents and adults with depression and anxiety issues, suicidal thoughts, self-harm, and bipolar disorder.
-I aim to tailor my treatment approach to each individual’s specific needs, but I primarily work from a cognitive behavioural and mindfulness framework.
-Utilising techniques taken from within those frameworks, I work closely with my patients to develop strategies to improve self-awareness and acceptance and promote positive lasting change.
+Dr Emily DuPre specialises in treating adolescents and adults with depression and anxiety issues, suicidal thoughts, self-harm, and bipolar disorder.
+She aims to tailor a treatment approach to each individual’s specific needs, but primarily works from a cognitive behavioural and mindfulness framework.
+Utilising techniques taken from within those frameworks, she works closely with patients to develop strategies to improve self-awareness and acceptance and promote positive lasting change.